 BA (Hons) Architecture

-Institution code: N39Course UCAS code: K100Course length: 3 years
+Institution code: N39Course 3 Year UCAS code: K100Course 4 Year UCAS code: K101Course length: 3 or 4 year options

 Our BA (Hons) Architecture degree is prescribed by the Architects Registration Board (Part 1) and is your first qualification towards a successful career as a registered architect or in a related profession.

 We value creativity and user-focused, purposeful architectural design.
 We’ll challenge your preconceptions about the built environment.
 You’ll explore how people inhabit and use space and the importance of users and communities in the design process.
 The starting point is understanding people, proportions and how humans use spaces.